CoilKeeper™ Solenoid Supervisory Switch

 Difficult to Defeat

-The CoilKeeper uses multiple electrical measurements to ensure the coil is intact, making it the most difficult to defeat coil supervisory solution.
+The CoilKeeper uses multiple electrical measurements to ensure the coil is intact, making it the most difficult to defeat actuator supervisory solution.

 Direct or Remote Installation